 Many types of people become first time landlords and for a variety of different reasons.
 Some acquire a second property through family inheritance or they might look to purchase a buy to let for the first time for future income.
 Either way, there’s a business opportunity for intermediaries working with clients who are considering their mortgage options as part of planning for their future.
+Even more so after the Chancellor announced on 8 July that with immediate effect until 31 March 2021, stamp duty on a buy to let property would be reduced down to 3% up to a property value of £500k.
+This provides a great opportunity for landlords to take advantage of the current competitive interest rates and stamp duty holiday.

-For example we’ve had cases where customers have bought a new property that suits them better for their retirement, but held on to their existing home to rent out.
+We’ve had cases where customers have bought a new property that suits them better for their retirement, but held on to their existing home to rent out.
 We’ve seen cases where customers have acquired an additional property through inheritance and this becomes part of their future financial planning when they could decide to rent it out.

 For purchases that are planned, these customers look for a property that is likely to grow in value, such as a property near good transport links or local amenities e.g. schools, colleges, shops, doctor surgeries etc.